nemethconsulting/uw-rhs/docs/tut-retrieve-wlr.md

 In this tutorial:

-- You learn how to retrieve  `winLossRatio`s for the entire league.
+- You will learn how to retrieve the `winLossRatio` for the entire league.
 - You will be introduced to some common errors and troubleshooting tips

 ## Table of Contents